mmiglioranza22/tierlist-maker-clone/README.md

 <img src="/src/public/placeholder.png" width="170" height="200" alt="shinobis united">

 Now, shameless self promotion and bad jokes aside, this is a very simple project that tries to clone how a [tierlist](https://tiermaker.com) works.
-It gives a nice visual of how a doubly linked list structure can be applied to a real example and understand its internal working. (_Open your browser's console, you are in for a ride..._)
+It gives a nice visual of how a doubly linked list structure can be applied to a real example and understand its internal working. (_Open your browser's console, you are in for a ride_)

 ### Some (amusing) context:

 When I started this project, I was convinced that I needed a _doubly linked list_ DS in addition to all the javascript code I needed to simulate a tierlist's behaviour, being that part the first I developed with the corresponding tests.
 I also wanted to work with good ol' vanilla javascript and try learn a couple new tricks along the process.

 However, the HTML [`Drag and Drop API`](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) provides all thats needed to create a fully functional tierlist, rendering all my previous code useless.
 (I will google stuff first...
 Lesson learnt 🥲).

 _So..._ to avoid throwing all that beautifully handcrafted code, I thought giving the project a more "educational" focus.